Explore solutions built for your industry

 The best way to avoid a negative restaurant letter grade is prevention.
 The SmartSense IoT Platform for Restaurants offers automated temperature monitoring that drives operational excellence and simplifies food safety compliance management.

-For these reasons, letter-grading programs are increasingly popular at the state, county, and local level.
+For these reasons, the restaurant grading system is increasingly popular at the state, county, and local level.
 As a public service, these ratings impose uniform safety standards used to compute letter grades that must be prominently displayed on a restaurant’s storefront.
 The grades serve multiple purposes:

 • Promote greater compliance with food safety regulations